Tarık Çamdal

-Osman Tarık Çamdal (born 24 March 1991) is a Turkish professional footballer who plays as a full-back for Göztepe.
+Osman Tarık Çamdal (born 24 March 1991) is a Turkish professional footballer who plays as a full-back for Sarıyer.

 International career

 Çamdal made his debut for Turkey against the Republic of Ireland at the Aviva Stadium in Dublin.
 He scored the winning goal in a 2–1 victory; Turkey's first victory over Ireland on Irish soil.

 Personal life

 He married Swedish national midfielder Erkan Zengin's sister on 30 December 2015 in Södertälje, Sweden.